ak45akash/next-car-wash/SUPABASE_SETUP.md

 2. Verify environment variables are set correctly
 3. Check browser console for errors
 4. Ensure your API routes are correctly formatted
+5. For storage issues, check the Storage > Logs section in your Supabase dashboard

 Need help?
 Contact support at [your-support-email].